-Given existing development patterns, the location of the subject site, the current economic climate and the market in which the subject property competes, it is my opinion that development of the subject site as a separate economic unit would not be economically feasible.
+In terms of land inventory in the immediate area, the number of commercial sites is limited but the demand has been low as evidenced by the relatively few number of sales.
+Given existing development patterns, the location of the subject property, the economic climate, and the market in which the subject property competes, it is my opinion that near-term development of the subject site could be economically feasible as of the date of valuation.